sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/145 - intersection.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/intersection_example_1.png)

-This method is useful instead of the Row method when a table contains empty cells.
-A row's tiebreaker, like "second", can return inconsistent results if there are empty cells, where the Intersection method returns consistent results.
+The Intersection method is an alternative to the Row method when a table contains empty cells.
+(A row's tiebreaker, like "second", can return results from unintended columns if there are empty cells).

 [**Parameters**](doc:fixed-table#section-parameters)
 [**Examples**](doc:fixed-table#section-examples)